The 4C's & Certificate

 Certificate

-A Diamond certificate identifies all characteristics of the diamond and its value.
-When shopping for a diamond check whether the diamond comes with a certificate either from GIA (Gemmological Institute of America) or any other reliable diamond grading institution.
-The diamond may have a laser inscription on it and that number should match the number on the certificate.
-We are members of trusted diamond dealers such as the Gemmological Institute of America (GIA).
+A diamond certificate identifies all characteristics of the diamond and its value.
+When shopping for a diamond, check whether it comes with a certificate from GIA (Gemmological Institute of America) or another reliable grading institution.
+Our lab grown diamonds are also certified, with certification provided by IGI (International Gemological Institute).
+Any certified stone will have a laser inscription that matches the report number on the certificate.
+We are members of trusted diamond dealers and work with respected grading institutions such as GIA and IGI.